What you need to know

 Demographic Dividend Community at ICFP 2021

-The Subcommittee will organize a one-day DD Pre-conference to be held on Sunday, November 7 with possible site visits and/or side events to be scheduled on other dates during ICFP2021.
+The Subcommittee will organize a one-day DD Pre-conference with possible site visits and/or side events to be scheduled on other dates during ICFP2021.

 Additionally, the Subcommittee identifies existing gaps in important and emerging DD interventions and ensures that they are highlighted during the throughout the conference, in collaboration with the Scientific Subcommittee.

 Don't miss out

 ICFP’s Not Without FP Forum

 A Q&A with Abebe Selassie, Director of the African Department, IMF

 Sub-Saharan Africa has the youngest population in the world, with a growing number of young people entering working age.
 As more people are working an generating income, this presents a ripe opportunity to harness the Demographic Dividend.

 In an interview with the Gates Institute, Mr. Abebe Aemro Selassie, the head of the African Department of the International Monetary Fund (IMF), discussed the prospects of realizing the Demographic Dividend in Sub-Saharan Africa.

 The Demographic Dividend (DD) Subcommittee equips ICFP attendees with the information and skills to effectively move policy and advocacy efforts around the DD agenda forward.
 The Subcommittee’s efforts highlight the imperative role of investments in and commitments to family planning to promote demographic transition and, ultimately, the potential economic benefits of a DD.